Judah24S/Judah24S/README.md

 Software Developer
 ------------------

-* 🌍  I'm based in Tel Aviv
+* 🌍  I'm based in New York
 * ✉️  You can contact me at [Schechter.ye@gmail.com](mailto:Schechter.ye@gmail.com)
 * 🧠  I'm learning Blockchain Tecghnology
 * 🤝  I'm open to collaborating on Meaningful projects and collaborative opportunities